-THE OFFERING

-ADSs offered by us [] ADSs.
-Ordinary shares to be outstanding after this offering ordinary shares (or ordinary shares if the underwriters exercise in full their over-allotment option to purchase [] ADSs), including [] ordinary shares in the form of ADSs.
-Over-allotment option [] ADSs.
-ADSs Each ADS represents [] ordinary shares of no par value.
+THE OFFERING Ordinary shares currently outstanding [] ordinary shares ADSs offered by the selling shareholders Up to [] ADSs representing ordinary shares ADSs Each ADS represents [] ordinary shares of no par value.
 The depositary will hold the ordinary shares underlying your ADSs and you will have rights as provided in the deposit agreement among us, the depositary, and holders and beneficial owners of ADSs from time to time.
 To better understand the terms of our ADSs, see "Description of the American Depositary Shares."
 We also encourage you to read the deposit agreement, the form of which is filed as an exhibit to the registration statement of which this prospectus forms a part.
-Depositary Use of proceeds We estimate that the net proceeds from our sale of ADSs in this offering will be approximately \$[] million (or approximately \$[] million if the underwriters exercise their over-allotment option in full), assuming an IPO price of \$[] per ADS, which reflects the last reported sale price of £[] per ordinary share on the Main Market of the London Stock Exchange on [], 2021 based on an exchange rate of £1.00 to \$[] after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds we receive from this offering to advance OK-101 to the filing of an IND, to fund pre-clinical activities for OK-201 and working capital and other general corporate purposes.
-See "Use of Proceeds" for additional information.
-Risk factors See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our ADSs.
-Proposed Nasdaq Capital Market symbol "OKYO" Will I'

-The number of shares of our ordinary shares that will be outstanding after this offering is based on 970,686,108 ordinary shares outstanding as of May 10, 2021, and excludes:

-- 65,750,000 ordinary shares issuable upon the exercise of share options at exercise prices of between \$0.063 and \$0.217 per ordinary share of which 9,250,000 ordinary shares are currently exercisable and 56,500,000 are exercisable between July 6, 2021 and March 25, 2031; - 112,909,090 ordinary shares that currently may be issued upon the exercise of warrants to purchase ordinary shares at exercise prices of between \$0.006 and \$0.06 per ordinary share. - 94,203,862 ordinary shares that currently may be issued upon the conversion of loan notes to purchase ordinary shares at exercise prices of between \$0.006 and \$0.12 per ordinary share. - 94,203,862 ordinary shares that currently may be issued upon the exercise of warrants issued along with the conversion of loan notes to purchase ordinary shares at exercise prices of \$0.006.

-Unless otherwise indicated, this prospectus reflects and assumes the following:
+Depositary Risk factors See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our ADSs.
+Proposed Nasdaq Capital Market symbol "OKYO" The number of shares of ou outstanding as of July 2, 2021, as r ordinary shares that will be outstanding after this offering is based on 970,686,108 ordinary shares nd excludes: ares issuable upon the exercise of share options at exercise prices of between \$0.062 and \$0.214 per 13,875,000 ordinary shares are currently exercisable and 47,750,000 are exercisable between July 2031; shares that currently may be issued upon the exercise of warrants to purchase ordinary shares at een \$0.006 and \$0.14 per ordinary share. • 97,045,464 ordinary shares that currently may be issued upon the conversion of loan notes to purchase ordinary shares at exercise prices of \$0.0055 per ordinary share. • 97,045,464 ordinary shares that currently may be issued upon the exercise of warrants issued along with the conversion of loan notes to purchase ordinary shares at exercise prices of \$0.0055.
+Unlessotherwise indicated, this prospectus reflects and assumes the following:

-- no exercise of outstanding share options or warrants after May 10, 2021; and - no exercise of the underwriters' over-allotment option.
+no exercise of outstanding share options or warrants after July 2, 2021